Jerome Remick

 Jerome "Jerry" Hosmer Remick III (September 11, 1928 – March 1, 2005) was a Canadian numismatist, geologist and columnist for Canadian Coin News.

 He had written more than 500 consecutive articles published in Canadian Coin News, dating back to 1978.
 These articles were related to municipal trade tokens, world paper money (more than 200 articles), and numerous book reviews.
 The same week that Remick died, two other Canadian luminaries died – Somer James and Earl Salterio, former President of the Royal Canadian Numismatic Association.
 In 2001, Remick was awarded the J. Douglas Ferguson medal at the Royal Canadian Numismatic Association convention in Quebec City.

 Remick was born in Detroit, Michigan, on September 11, 1928.
 He died in his home in Québec City on March 1, 2005.
-His family has a long and proud history in the United States.
+His family has a long history in the United States.
 His forebear Christian Remich had arrived in Maine by 1651 at about age 20, his country of Ireland.
-This fact is proudly depicted on the reverse side of Jerry's personal medal, showing a concept of a Remick family coat of arms and the inscription "Remich, Luxem-bourg to County York, Maine – 1651".

 Successive generations of the Remick family made major contributions to the growth of their adopted country.
 Jerry's grandfather, the original Jerome Hosmer Remick, was a famous music publisher and businessman in the late 19th century – early 20th century Detroit.
 His grandfather's company was one of the leading Tin Pan Alley publishing houses.
 The legendary George Gershwin worked as a song plugger for Jerome H. Remick in 1916.